 When acquiring own shares with the use of Derivatives, shareholders should only be entitled to sell their shares to the extent the Company is obliged to purchase them under the Derivatives.
 Otherwise the use of Derivatives in connection with buybacks of own shares would not be possible and the advantages associated with this for the company would not be achievable.
 After weighing the interests of the shareholders and those of the Company, the Management Board considers it to be justified not to grant, or to restrict, the right to sell due to the advantages for the Company resulting from the use of Derivatives.

-The Management Board will report to the next General Meeting on any use of the authorisation.
+The Management Board will report to the next Annual General Meeting about each utilisation of the authorisation.